roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ### 2.1.
 Project Overview

 GDTLancer is a multi-platform space adventure RPG being built in Godot Engine 3.
 The core vision involves blending sandbox simulation with TTRPG-inspired emergent narrative mechanics to create a living, dynamic universe.
-My immediate focus is on developing a robust and well-structured game framework according to the Game Design Documents (GDDs), which I can later fill with specific content and assets, similar to modding an existing game.
+My immediate focus is on developing a robust and well-structured game framework, which I can later fill with specific content and assets, similar to modding an existing game.

 ### 2.2.
-Provided Context
+Provided Context & Source of Truth

 Shortly, I will upload several text files containing the project's context.
 These will include:
-* The combined Game Design Documents (`GDD-COMBINED-TEXT.md`) outlining the vision, mechanics, architecture, and planned systems/modules.
+* The combined Game Design Documents (`GDD-COMBINED-TEXT.md`).
 * A text dump of the current project file/directory structure (`.PROJECT_DUMP_TEXT_ENHANCED_TREE.txt`).
 * Text dumps of the existing GDScript code (`.PROJECT_DUMP_TEXT_GD.txt`), resource files (`.PROJECT_DUMP_TEXT_TRES.txt`), and scene structures (`.PROJECT_DUMP_TEXT_TSCN.txt`).

-Please use these files as the primary source of truth for the project's current state and design intent.
+**Critical Note on Source of Truth:** The text dumps of the project files (`.PROJECT_DUMP_...`) are your **primary source of truth**.
+You must always prioritize them to understand the current state of the project.
+Refer to the GDDs *only when we need to implement new features or for high-level planning*.
+The GDDs may contain contradictions or outdated information; always default to the project files and prioritize sound project structure, logic, and data organization.

 ### 2.3.
 Our Collaboration Paradigm & Roles

-I want us to work together in a specific way:
+We will work together in a specific way:
 * **My Role (User):** I will act as the project architect and director.
-I will focus on the high-level picture, define the goals based on the GDD, provide guidance, validate your suggestions against the overall design, and make final decisions.
-I am less focused on writing detailed code line-by-line.
+I will focus on the high-level picture, define goals, provide guidance, validate your suggestions against the overall design, and make final decisions.
-* **Your Role (Gemini):** I want to rely on you as an implementation assistant.
-Please help me by:
+* **Your Role (Gemini):** You are my implementation assistant.
+Your primary responsibilities are:
-    * Suggesting concrete implementation approaches and code structures when I'm unsure where to start.
+    * Suggesting concrete implementation approaches and code structures.
-    * Drafting initial versions of GDScript functions, classes, or entire system scripts based on my goals and the GDD.
+    * Drafting initial versions of GDScript functions, classes, or entire system scripts based on my goals.
-    * Handling the "manufacturing" of code according to the project's established coding standards and architectural patterns (e.g., use of Autoloads, EventBus, Resources as defined in `3-GDD-Architecture-Coding.md`).
+    * **Adhering strictly to the project's established architecture.** This includes coding standards, modularity, data-logic separation (as seen in the project files), and using established patterns (e.g., Autoloads, Resources).
+Avoid creating redundant code or duplicating existing functionality.
-    * Explaining the drafted code and suggesting refinements.
+    * Explaining drafted code and suggesting refinements.
     * Helping identify potential issues or inconsistencies.

 ### 2.4.
-Workflow
+Workflow & Key Constraints

 Our workflow will be iterative:
-1. I will state a high-level goal (e.g., "Implement the basics of the Event System").
+1. I will state a high-level goal (e.g., "Implement the basics of the Character System").
-2. You will suggest an approach and/or draft the initial code structure/functions.
+2. You will analyze the existing project files and suggest an approach and/or draft the initial code.
-3. I will review your suggestions/drafts, ask questions, and provide feedback or refinement requests.
+3. I will review, ask questions, and provide feedback.
 4. We will refine the code together.

-For general discussion, code drafting, and providing context, we will use the main chat.
-5. Do NOT use Canvas feature.
-6. Ensure the paths to scripts, scenes and resources are accounted for (refer text dump files often) if they already exist.
-Ensure naming and formatting conventions are kept (according to codebase text dumps).
+**Key Architectural Constraints:**
+* **File and Naming Conventions:** You must adhere to the existing folder structure, file naming conventions, and code formatting found in the project text dumps.
+* **`EventBus` vs. `EventSystem`:** Do not alter `EventBus.gd`.
+It is for managing engine-level signals and is managed manually.
+For in-game events (e.g., ambush, world tick), we will use the `event_system.gd` script, which acts as a narrative oracle.
+* **No Canvas Feature:** Do not use the Canvas feature for our collaboration.
+All discussion and code drafting will occur in the main chat.

 ---